Alxandr/master-thesis/src/chapter-3/mitm.md

-# Injecting code into the safe environment
+# Injecting Code into the Safe Environment
-One of the ways to cheat at a digital exam in which a safe environment is prohibiting you from accessing your files and the internet, is to modify the code running inside the safe environment itself.
+One of the ways to cheat at a digital exam in which a safe environment is prohibiting you from accessing your files and the Internet, is to modify the code running inside the safe environment itself.
 Instead of trying to break out of the safe environment or access the exam without using the safe environment, we try to trick the safe environment into believing code we wrote is actually part of what was intended to be executed as part of the examination.
-If we are successful in doing so, it would effectively render the safe environment useless as we would be able to access any resource available on the internet.
-Depending on how this code injection is done it would also be possible to get access to local resources.
+If we are successful in doing so, it would effectively render the safe environment useless as we would be able to access any resource available on the Internet.
+Depending on how this code injection is done, it would also be possible to get access to local resources.

-## Man in the Middle attack
+## Man in the Middle Attack
-One of the unique things about a browser (and working with the internet in general) is the fact that the browser executes code written by strangers sent to us over a wire we have little to no control over.
-Traditionally, software came with the computer, delivered by a company that you trusted and handed over as a physical object (in the form of a cd or floppy disk, or as part of the computer itself).
+One of the unique things about a browser (and working with the Internet in general) is the fact that the browser executes code written by strangers sent to us over a wire we have little to no control over.
+Traditionally, software came with the computer, delivered by a company that you trusted and handed over as a physical object (in the form of a CD or floppy disk, or as part of the computer itself).
 In order to breach that software and get your computer to execute code that you did not intend for it to execute, you would either have to get physical access to your computer, the shop where you bought your software, or the physical device used to transmit the software itself.

-After we started using the internet for distribution of software, a lot more points of failure was introduced.
+After we started using the Internet for distribution of software, a lot more points of failure was introduced.
 What happens when you download a program from a website like `example.com` is (simplified) the following steps: